-A young woman who posed as a man to have sex with teenage girls has been jailed for abuse, police said.
+Woman who posed as man to have sex with teen girls jailed

 Jennifer Staines, 23, set up social media profiles using the name Jason, so she could contact teenage girls.

 Her victims believed they were talking to a man and conversations over social media led to them meeting up and starting a relationship.
 In one case the relationship lasted more than a year.

 Avon and Somerset Police said Staines, of Lostock Hall, Preston, Lancashire was jailed for three years and three months by a judge at Bristol Crown Court.